25RMD/pumpfun-smart-token-monitor/.github/instructions/monitor.instructions.md

 9) Inhibit your response: only take an action after all the above reasoning is completed.
 Once
-you've taken an action, you cannot take it back.'
+you've taken an action, you cannot take it back.
----
-Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.